 Very similar results were obtained using CV Committee of the above combinations (2 more vectors misclassified on the test set).
-Another model with very similar certainty was composed by a CV Committee of the same combinations but with 5000 features selected.
+Another model with very similar certainty was a CV Committee of the same combinations but with 5000 features selected.

-4.3 Dorothea
+4.3 Dorothea (which compounds bind to Thrombin)

 The Dorothea dataset is binary and strongly sparse.
-As it was already mentioned, it has 100 times more features than vectors.
+As it was already mentioned, it has (over) 100 times more features than vectors.

 In the first step unsupervised feature selection was used.
-A given feature was selected only if it had a sufficient variance (high variance selection - HVS): in practice, more that p 1s per feature were required.
+A given feature was selected only if it had a sufficient variance (high variance selection - HVS): in practice, more than p 1s per feature were required.
 There are no features with high number of 1s in the training data, so the values of the p parameter we have used are: 8, 10 and 11.